University of Birmingham Guild of Students: The Astronomical Society

 The University of Birmingham Astronomical Society, generally known as AstroSoc, is the official astronomical society of the University of Birmingham.
 It was formed on the 2nd March, 1909, and is one of the oldest societies still running at the Guild of Students.
 The society meets weekly for general meetings, which include observing nights, talks and presentations.
 As of 2023, the society owns a large and diverse collection of telescopes, including a 12" Meade Lightbridge Dobsonain, a 10" Sky-watcher Dobsonian, and several smaller electronic go-to telescopes.
-It is also the custodian of the University's historic Cooke refractor, which was purchased in 1910 as a part of the original observatory on the Edgebaston campus and is now situated in a dome on top of the Poynting Building.
+It is also the custodian of the university's historic Cooke refractor, which was purchased in 1910 as a part of the original observatory on the Edgebaston campus and is now situated in a dome on top of the Poynting Building.

 The society also runs programmes to improve the public understanding of astronomy.
 These include a series of public talks known as the Patrick Moore Lecture Series, Tea, Talk and Telescope.
 AstroSoc also participate in the university's Astronomy in the City events, which include astronomy and astrophysics talks, and the chance for the general public to observe the night sky.
 The Society hosts a number of social events throughout the year, including an annual formal dinner, summer camping trip, and bar crawl.

 In 2006, the Society won the Institute of Physics' Best Student Group.
 In 2003 and 2005, the Society won the best website of a student society.
 Past Chair of the Society Samuel George won the 2007 Guild Awards Ross Barlow Memorial for most outstanding individual student for his work with AstroSoc.
 In 2009, it was awarded 'Best Event' at the University of Birmingham at the annual 'Guild Awards'.

 In more recent years, it won the EPS (Engineering and Physical Sciences) societies Outreach Award in 2014, the Outstanding Event Award in 2018, and the Outreach Award for Continued Excellence in both 2019 and 2020.

 InterVol

-InterVol is an international volunteering charity that was founded at the Guild, notable for being the first Guild volunteering project or society to become a registered charity in the United Kingdom.
+InterVol is a student volunteering charity that was founded at the Guild, notable for being the first Guild volunteering project or society to become a registered charity in the United Kingdom.

-InterVol was set up as a society in 2003 by a group of students brought together by the Involve (now Student Development) department at the University of Birmingham Guild of Students.
+InterVol was set up as a society in 2003 by a group of students brought together by the Involve (now Student Development) department at the University of Birmingham Guild of Students, they ran their first volunteer placements in 2004.

-InterVol focuses on student-led sustainable development projects overseas that aim to make a long term difference to children, communities and the environment.
-InterVol works in close partnership with local NGOs in each country.
+InterVol focuses on student-led community volunteering projects that aim to make a long-term difference to children, communities and the environment, both locally and through placements overseas.
+InterVol works in close partnership with local NGOs for their overseas placements.
 InterVol became a registered charity in England and Wales in May 2010.
-InterVol's charitable objects are to act as a resource for international volunteers at universities in the United Kingdom while promoting development projects that focus on education, health, conservation and the relief of poverty.